mojpg/orpheus/_posts/2018-10-08-life-is-strange.md

 Being online doesn't necessarily help, though.
 I feel like this is one of the reasons I'm glad I'm not on Facebook; it definitely doesn't fill the gap of social interactions, and I can't imagine going on there to feel better about myself.
 Reading posts doesn't make me feel anything.
 It's just more text on a screen, the stuff I spend reading all day anyways.
 There's no change from the status quo, nothing to make me snap out of a funk, no new input to prompt a change in my internal state machine.
 Technology does not have the answer to depression, as much as Silicon Valley would like to disagree with "self-care" apps and smart lamps that simulate daylight.

 The point of this rambling stream-of-consciousness post is that I feel like garbage sometimes.
 Everyone does.
 It's OK, you're not alone, and it can and will go away.
 Log off and talk to someone.
 Express your emotions to another human being, face-to-face.
 Talk it out, and if you can't, do something to take your mind off it.
 Listen to music you love, do something simple that makes you feel productive.
 Don't wallow in the funk - it doesn't help.

+Above all, know that this too shall pass.

+Signing off for now,

+~ Mo